In This Article

 Doctor Data’s heavy metals toxicity test will check your body for chronic exposure to toxic elements like arsenic, lead, mercury, and other toxins by using a strand of your hair.

-The test can detect exposure to 31 different toxins, from recent exposures to up to six months before.
+The test can detect exposure to 31 toxins from recent exposures up to six months before.

-The kit comes with everything you need to collect and return your sample, including a prepaid return envelope.
+The kit includes everything you need to collect and return your sample, including a prepaid return envelope.

-Your test results will let you know how much of these toxins and minerals are present in your sample on a gram or microgram level.
+Your test results will show you how much of these toxins and minerals are present in your sample on a gram or microgram level.

 Key Features: